aggie-coding-club/Selection-Chess/docs/protocol.md

 ```
 For example, `zz0a2` describes the piece at `zz0` moving to `a2`.

-We do not use castling notation or any other notation from chess to describe moves.
+This is simpler than SAN, as we do not use special notation for captures, castling, or enpassant, and never omit the `from` field.

 #### Tile Moves